 But if your grass looks like it’s suffering from more than simple summertime stress, it may be time to call a professional.
 The experts at Nutri-Lawn can advise you on controlling pests like grubs and getting rid of weeds in ecologically friendly ways.
 Once fall (or next spring) arrives, they can help with aerating, seeding, fertilizing and more, to keep your lawn looking its best year-round.

 And if you’re planning to be away from home, consider hiring a lawn mowing service like Yardly to keep your yard in tip-top condition.
 It’ll help maintain your property’s “lived in” look, too, while you’re on vacation.

 HOW TO SAVE

-Keep it cut: Save 10% on lawn mowing services (no contract necessary) from Yardly
+Keep it cut: Save 10% on lawn mowing services (with no contract—and no physical contact—necessary) from Yardly

 Get more green: AMA members earn 10% in reward dollars on lawn services provided by Nutri-Lawn.